 is a skew-Hermitian matrix satisfying $M^{\dagger}=-M$ and thus has purely imaginary spectra.
 The $\mathcal{PT}$ symmetry is broken in this regime.

-Although the critical value of $\lambda$ corresponding to the EPs that connect the $\mathcal{PT}$-symmetry broken and unbroken regimes can not be fixed in the perturbation analysis, the form of $E_{\xi}^{(2)}$ indicates it should occur when $\lambda$ is comparable with the zero-order energy gap $\Delta E$.
+Although the critical value of $\lambda$ corresponding to the EPs that connect the broken and unbroken $\mathcal{PT}$ symmetry regimes cannot be fixed in the perturbation analysis, the form of $E_{\xi}^{(2)}$ indicates that it should occur when $\lambda$ is comparable to the zero-order energy gap $\Delta E$.
 Since $\lambda$ is small, the breaking of $\mathcal{PT}$ symmetry will only happen in the small gap regime of $H_{0}$.
-Therefore, a $\mathcal{PT}$-symmetry-breaking bubble, with imaginary spectra inside and two EPs at the ends, will emerge when tuning the coupling strength $\eta$ across the gap-closing points or anticrossing points with small minimum gap of $H_{0}$.
+Therefore, a bubble breaking the symmetry $\mathcal{PT}$, with imaginary spectra inside and two EPs at the ends, will emerge when the coupling strength $\eta$ is tuned across the gaps or anticross points with a small minimum gap of $H_{0}$.